BikalpaGhimire/bikalpaghimire.github.io/README.md

 2. Clone this repository
 3. Run `bundle install`
 4. Run `bundle exec jekyll serve`
-5. Visit `http://localhost:4000` in your browser
+5. Visit `http://127.0.0.1:4000` in your browser

 ## Deployment

-This site is configured to be hosted on GitHub Pages at `https://bghimire.github.io`.
+This site is hosted on GitHub Pages at `https://bikalpaghimire.github.io`.

 ## License